Regularizing Self-supervised 3D Scene Flows with Surface Awareness and Cyclic Consistency: Experiments

 In this section, we demonstrate quantitatively and qualitatively the performance gains stemming from our proposed losses on two state-of-the-art architectures and four benchmarks.
 We also analyze these gains, as well as our design and parameter choices, in ablation studies.

 \paragraph{Datasets and metrics.} We perform experiments on four scene flow datasets.
 The first one is stereoKITTI~\cite{kittisf}, which contains real-world self-driving scenes.
 We used the commonly benchmarked subset released by \cite{liu:2019:flownet3d} consisting of point clouds created from stereo images.
 The dataset, dubbed KITTI\textsubscript{o}, was split by \cite{Mittal_2020_CVPR} into train and test parts denoted KITTI\textsubscript{v} and KITTI\textsubscript{t} respectively.
 Additionally, the authors introduced an unlabelled dataset, KITTI\textsubscript{r}, consisting of actual LiDAR sensor data from the same driving sequences.
-Next we used three large-scale LiDAR autonomous driving datasets, namely Argoverse~\cite{Argoverse}, nuScenes~\cite{nuscenes} and Waymo~\cite{Sun_2020_CVPR}, with challenging dynamic scenes captured by different LiDAR sensors.
-The LiDAR datasets were sampled and processed according to \cite{li2021neural} for fair comparison.
+Next, we used three large-scale LiDAR autonomous driving datasets, namely Argoverse~\cite{Argoverse}, nuScenes~\cite{nuscenes}, and Waymo~\cite{Sun_2020_CVPR}, with challenging dynamic scenes captured by different LiDAR sensors.
+The LiDAR datasets were sampled and processed according to \cite{li2021neural} for the fair comparison.
 Since there are no official scene flow annotations, we followed the data processing method in \cite{ScalableWaymo2022} to collect pseudo-ground-truth scene flows from object detection annotations as done in \cite{li2021neural}.
 Ground points were removed for every dataset as in \cite{liu:2019:flownet3d}.
+We use \textbf{full} range of the LiDAR points in input and evaluation.

 We use well-established evaluation metrics \cite{li2021neural,lang2023scoop,puy20flot} for scene flow.
 Namely End-Point-Error (\textit{EPE}), Strict Accuracy (\textit{AS}), Relaxed Accuracy (\textit{AR}), Angle Error ($\theta$) and Outliers (\textit{Out.}).
 These metrics are based on the point error $e_\bx$ and the relative error $e^{\text{rel}}_\bx$: